Start playing guitar How to choose a guitar for beginners?

 There’s no indie album of the 2000s that is more famous than The Strokes.
 That’s because of the songs and excitement surrounding the album, and regardless of the fact that Julian Casablancas and his band were backed by a major record label and financed by rich parents.

 Some scoffed at the band’s connections and their reliance on a great fashion sense, which reintroduced t-shirts and skinny jeans to the world.
 The truth is, however, that The Strokes came armed with songs like “Last Nite,” “Someday,” and “Hard to Explain,” and few rock fans could resist them.
-Garage rock suddenly had its figureheads, and New York City was, once again, the epicenter of an important music scene.
+Garage rock suddenly had its figureheads, and New York City was, once again, the epicentre of an important music scene.

 4. Up the Bracket” (2002) – The Libertines

 If the U.S.A. had The Strokes, then England deserved to have The Libertines.
-Yes, Peter Doherty and Carl Barat purposely modeled themselves on their NYC counterparts.
+Yes, Peter Doherty and Carl Barat purposely modelled themselves on their NYC counterparts.
 But by the time they’d roped in Mick Jones of The Clash to produce “Up the Bracket,” there were no bands on the island who made greater indie-rock albums.

 Doherty and Barat were punk-rock poets, often endangering themselves and creating their own myth.
 But they wrote songs which made them one of the more important bands of the 2000s.